-These unaudited condensed interim consolidated financial statements for the three months ended March 31, 2021 and 2020 (the "Interim Financial Statements") have been prepared in accordance with International Financial Reporting Standards ("IFRS") applicable to the preparation of interim financial statements, including International Auditing Standard ("IAS") 34, Interim Financial Reporting ("IAS 34").
+These unaudited condensed interim consolidated financial statements for the three and six months ended June 30, 2021 and 2020 (the "Interim Financial Statements") have been prepared in accordance with International Financial Reporting Standards ("IFRS") applicable to the preparation of interim financial statements, including International Auditing Standard ("IAS") 34, Interim Financial Reporting ("IAS 34").
 These Interim Financial Statements do not include all disclosures required for annual audited financial statements.
 Accordingly, they should be read in conjunction with the notes to the Company's audited financial statements for the year ended December 31, 2020, which have been prepared in accordance with IFRS issued by the International Accounting Standards Board ("IASB").

-These Interim Financial Statements have been prepared using accounting policies consistent with those used in the Company's audited financial statements for the year ended December 31, 2020.
+These Interim Financial Statements have been prepared using accounting policies consistent with those used in the Company's audited financial statements for the year ended December 31, 2020, except as noted in Note 2c below.

-These Interim Financial Statements were authorized for issue by the Board of Directors on May 13, 2021.
+These Interim Financial Statements were authorized for issue by the Board of Directors on August 10, 2021.